hannanshah2004/QuantumBull/README.md

 The CI/CD pipeline automates deployment to AWS EC2 using Docker.
 GitHub Actions runs tests in containers and deploys the updated app upon successful builds.

 ## EC2 & RDS Instance Limitations
 Due to memory and computational constraints on the EC2 instance, the full functionality of the application cannot be tested live on the website.
 However, you can [watch this video](https://youtu.be/yCL_Q9M3tY4) showing the system in action.
-You can still navigate the website for an overview of the features at [QuantumBull](https://thequantumbull.org/).

 ## Docker Setup
 To run locally: